 The seniors in the room naturally had career-related questions for Datcher, who is the Vice President of Sales and Sports Marketing at The Clorox Company.
 “What are major red flags on a resume?”
 Farouk Oni ’17 asked.
 (Datcher: misspellings, achievements that don’t demonstrate leadership, gaps in experience.)
 From Khemilla Kedarnath ’18: “What activities were you involved in?”
 (Datcher: President of the Black Student Union, a Student Senate leader, DJ of a show on the WZBT station, manager of The Dive, which was a nightclub before it was a good place to get a salad.)

 Over dessert, the conversation moved to a deeper discussion about diversity at Gettysburg and, beyond that, the challenges that come with doing work that matters.
 Complimenting the vision of the Board of Trustees, of which he is a member, the Diversity and Inclusion office, and College leadership, Datcher said, “We use the phrase ‘Do Great Work’ at Gettysburg, and there’s great work to be done here [on campus].”

-Naima Scott ’17, who works in the Women’s Center, asked how to have productive conversations with her peers about equity and inclusion.
+Naima Scott ’17, who works in Gender and Sexuality Resource Center, asked how to have productive conversations with her peers about equity and inclusion.
 Datcher emphasized the importance of timely communication, using an example from the business world.
 Windows of aperture, he said, are the periods of time when people are ready to hear your message.
 For example, we hear hundreds of commercials every week about cars.
 We only really notice them when we are ready to buy a car.
 The same concept applies to advocacy work.